paulmhan/AllChat/notes.md

     a) create a room_id state
     b) pass room_id into messageinput bar and create the function in there
     c) Create room queries and controllers and routes;

+Todo:
+dont allow into chat room without going through sign up or sign in